General Regulations

 All Participants and Observers are responsible for obtaining full accident, health, and travel insurance if desired and the Host Organization is not liable for any expenses arising from failure to obtain such insurance.

-The Host Organization must offer opportunities to Participants and Observers to go to excursions and/or cultural trips but is under no obligation to organize specific activities.
+The Host Organization must offer opportunities to Participants and Observers to go on excursions and/or cultural trips but is under no obligation to organize specific activities.

 The Annual Regulations will specify whether accommodation is in shared or single rooms.
 When accommodation is in shared rooms, the Annual Regulations may permit application for a single room, and specify the charges for accommodation in single rooms and the deadlines for the payment of such charges.
 Since extra accommodation is limited, no guarantee is given that such applications will be successful.